 Almost 90 years later, we still don’t know why Kammerer committed suicide and whether he had perpetrated the fraud or someone else.
 These questions are far from being trivial, because both Kammerer’s suicide (interpreted as a confession of his guilt) and the highly polemical German-Soviet movie “Salamandra” (based on Lunacharsky’s drama and shot in Germany in 1928) were the final blows to neo-Lamarckian approaches in Western biology for more than 50 years.
 Nevertheless, recent discoveries seem to confirm that epigenetic mechanisms for Lamarckian inheritance (of acquired characteristics) might be plausible.

-The best account of “the case of the midwife toad” is still Arthur Koestler’s homonymous book, which defends “toad-kisser” Kammerer – without naming a suspect nor a clear motive for the manipulations.
-By reconstructing Paul Kammerer’s biography, the Viennese academic milieu after World War I and the ideologisation of biology in the 1920s I hope to find clues that could help to solve the case.
-As a matter of fact, Kammerer was not only a highly visible public scientist, he also criticized negative eugenics and the rigid concepts of race and gender that were propagated by most of the prominent geneticists in Germany, GB and the USA at the time.
-Therefore, Kammerer had quite a few “bio-political” enemies, such as Fritz Lenz William Bateson, or Thomas H. Morgan.
+The best account of “the case of the midwife toad” is still Arthur Koestler’s homonymous book, which defends “toad-kisser” Kammerer—without naming a suspect nor a clear motive for the manipulations.
+By reconstructing Paul Kammerer’s biography, the Viennese academic milieu after World War I and the ideologization of biology in the 1920s Klaus Taschwer hoped to find clues that could help to solve the case.
+As a matter of fact, Kammerer was not only a highly visible public scientist: he also criticized negative eugenics and the rigid concepts of race and gender that were propagated by most of the prominent geneticists in Germany, Great Britain, and the USA at the time.
+Therefore, Kammerer had quite a few “bio-political” enemies, including Fritz Lenz William Bateson and Thomas H. Morgan.

-But there was also an anti-Semitic side to the attacks on Kammerer, who was said to be (half-)Jewish and working for a “Jewish” research institute for experimental biology in Vienna.
-New archival findings indicate that there was a secret anti-Semitic group of 18 professors at Vienna University operating under the code-name “bear’s lair”.
-And as I will try to show, one of the members of this conspiratory network might have played a key role in the case of the midwife toad – successfully discrediting not only the work of Paul Kammerer, but of the whole institute he had been working with.
+However, there was also an anti-Semitic side to the attacks on Kammerer, who was said to be (half-)Jewish and working for a “Jewish” research institute for experimental biology in Vienna.
+New archival findings indicate that there was a secret anti-Semitic group of 18 professors at Vienna University operating under the code-name “bear’s lair.”
+Taschwer's project looked to show that one of the members of this conspiratory network might have played a key role in the case of the midwife toad—successfully discrediting not only the work of Paul Kammerer, but of the whole institute for which he had been working.